buhgit3124/immich-go-gui/README.md

 ## Features

-* Cross-platform terminal launching: Launches immich-go in a separate terminal window on Windows, macOS, and Linux.
+* **Cross-platform terminal launching**: Launches immich-go in a separate terminal window on Windows, macOS, and Linux.
+* **Automatic binary download**: Fetches and installs the latest immich-go release for your system.
-* Process tracking and status indicators: Disables run buttons while immich-go is active and displays a prompt asking the user to close the terminal window before starting a new process.
+* **Process tracking and status indicators**: Disables run buttons while immich-go is active and displays a prompt asking the user to close the terminal window before starting a new process.
-* Command preview: Displays the constructed immich-go command with the selected configuration options.
+* **Command preview**: Displays the constructed immich-go command with the selected configuration options.
+* **Google Takeout integration**: Supports uploading Google Takeout photos and videos to Immich.
+* **Local folder uploads**: Select any local directory and filter files by date or extension before uploading.
+* **Advanced settings**: Customize API URLs, logging levels, timeout durations, and other settings.
+* **Configuration saving & loading**: Stores user preferences to streamline repeated usage.
+* **Drag & Drop Support**: Easily add files and directories to the application for processing.

 ## Requirements